ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FlashIAPBlockDevice.md

 ## FlashIAPBlockDevice

 The flash IAP block device is a block device driver built on top of the FlashIAP API.
-This actually enable using the internal flash memory as a block device.
-The read size, write size and erase size may defer between different flash chip. use the FlashIAPBlockDevice get function to discover the those size.
+This is enabled using the internal flash memory as a block device.
+The read size, write size and erase size may differ, depending on the flash chip.
+Use the FlashIAPBlockDevice `get` function to discover those sizes.
-More info can be find in the example below.

-Additional concerns:
+Additional notes:

-    1. This driver should be use on platforms where the FlashIAP implementation uses external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.
+1. Use this driver on platforms where the FlashIAP implementation uses external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.

-    2. The FlashIAP may freeze code execution for a long period of time while writing to flash.
+1. The FlashIAP may freeze code execution for a long period of time while writing to flash.
 Not even high-priority IRQs are allowed to run, which may interrupt background processes.

 ## FlashIAPBlockDevice class reference